Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 The consultant must plan to conduct a series of consultations with key experts throughout the region, particularly those with expertise, methodologies, and knowledge in participatory mapping.

-Expected deliverables are:
+The expected deliverables are:

 • Second version of the methodology (enriched by several stakeholders during a national workshop);